thu-ml/tianshou/docs/01_tutorials/01_concepts.rst

 The input batch is the environment data (e.g., observation, reward, done flag and info).
 It comes from either :meth:`~tianshou.data.Collector.collect` or :meth:`~tianshou.data.ReplayBuffer.sample`.
 The first dimension of all variables in the input ``batch`` should be equal to the batch-size.

-The output is also a ``Batch`` which must contain "act" (action) and may contain "state" (hidden state of policy), "policy" (the intermediate result of policy which needs to save into the buffer, see :meth:`~tianshou.policy.BasePolicy.forward`), and some other algorithm-specific keys.
+The output is also a ``Batch`` which must contain "act" (action) and may contain "state" (hidden state of policy), "policy" (the intermediate result of policy which needs to save into the buffer, see :meth:`~tianshou.algorithm.BasePolicy.forward`), and some other algorithm-specific keys.

 For example, if you try to use your policy to evaluate one episode (and don't want to use :meth:`~tianshou.data.Collector.collect`), use the following code-snippet:
 ::